How to Warm Up Your Twitter Account Before Outreach

 - Audit your profile and optimize every element

-- Start week 1 activities today: 2-3 posts, 10-15 likes, 3-5 replies
+- Start week 1 activities today: 2 to 3 posts, 10 to 15 likes, 3 to 5 replies

-- Progress through weeks 2-4 without rushing
+- Progress through weeks 2 to 4 without rushing

 - Test outreach gradually starting week 4+